software-mansion-labs/expo-brownfield-target/README.md

 npx expo-brownfield-target build-ios
 ```

-More details and full reference of the CLI commands and options can be found below in the [cli.md ](./docs/cli.md) section.
+More details and full reference of the CLI commands and options can be found in the [cli.md](./docs/cli.md) section.

 <a name="with-manually"></a>